Al-Qubaysiat

-Al-Qubaysiat, or Al-Qubaisiat (القبيسيات) in Syria, Al-Tabba'iyyat (الطباعيات) in Jordan, and Al-Sahariyyat (السحريات) in Lebanon, is an Islamic women's organization and religious movement established in the early 1960s, based in Damascus-Syria, founded by Sheikha Munira al-Qubaysi in Syria.
+Al-Qubaysiat, or Al-Qubaisiat (القبيسيات) in Syria, Al-Tabba'iyyat (الطباعيات) in Jordan, and Al-Sahariyyat (السحريات) in Lebanon, is an Islamic women's organization and religious movement established in the early 1960s, based in Damascus, founded by Sheikha Munira al-Qubaysi in Syria.

 The Qubaysi group is for women only and is an active part of Syria's Islamic revivalist movement.
 The group calls for an apolitical Islam.
 It aims at teaching young Syrian women and girls the Quran, hadith, Sunnah, tafsir and Islamic values and traditions.
 It organizes religious lessons in homes and has been instrumental in spreading religious sentiment among young women.
 Since its early days, the movement has operated semi-openly until it was officially recognized by the Syrian state under Bashar al-Asad’s government in 2003 and was allowed to openly operate its activities from official mosques.

 History

 The activities of the Qubaysiat women started in the early 1960s.
 Munira al-Qubaysi, the group’s founder, was a certified school teacher in natural sciences.
 After graduation, she was appointed as a teacher in various schools in Damascus.
 Her position as a school teacher enabled her to combine her education work with Islamic preaching.
 These preaching activities were the reason for her imprisonment a couple of times during the early 1960s.
 After the Hama massacre of 1982, the group was forced to clandestinely carry out its preaching activities until 2003 when they were recognized by the state.
 The group has greatly benefited from the change in the Syrian government's policies towards Islamic revival in the Syrian society.
 First, Bashar al-Assad removed the law that forbids girls from wearing hijab at public schools, then he recognized al-Qubaysiat and called them to openly carry out their activities in public mosques.